 With the IF function, we have to consider each case in a specific IF.
 For instance, for the cell C2, we can write

 Yes it works, the result is correct but this formula is horrible to write.
 And there is a lot of chance to make mistake.

 Solution with the IFS function

-If you have Excel 2016 or Office 365, you can create a IF nested with the new function IFS.
+If you have Excel 2016, Excel 2019 or Office 365, you can avoid a IF nested with the new function IFS.

 There is no difference with a standard IF nested in the sense that you have to write all the different case.
 But the easier to read the formula.

 So in our example, the writing of this formula is